tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 # IANA Considerations

-((TODO: codepoint for handshake message type and extensions))
+((TODO: codepoint for post-handshake message type and extensions))

 # Security Considerations

-Ticket re-use is a privacy and security concern.
-Moreover, pre-fetching as a means of avoiding or amortizing the cost of handshakes must also be used carefully.
+Ticket re-use is a security and privacy concern.
+Moreover, pre-fetching as a means of avoiding or amortizing handshake costs must be used carefully.
 If servers do not rotate session ticket encryption keys frequently, clients may be encouraged to obtain and use tickets beyond common lifetime windows of, e.g., 24 hours.
 Despite ticket lifetime hints provided by servers, clients SHOULD dispose of pre-fetched tickets after some reasonable